-- 1. Solar Hybrid Systems: harnesses renewable resources to increase the security of an office, residence, or any establishment, providing reliable and renewable energy supply. - 2.
-Solar Street Lights: harnesses renewable resources to increase the security of a specific area, providing autonomy of at least two consecutive nights when fully charged.
+- 1. Solar Street Lights: harnesses renewable resources to increase the security of a specific area, providing autonomy of at least two consecutive nights when fully charged.
 Standalone Solar Street Lights can be procured as part of greening efforts to provide sustainable solutions for unreliable and unsustainable power supply.
-Solar Street Lights include the modules and a battery for energy storage, with an autonomy of at least two consecutive nights when fully charged. - 3.
+Solar Street Lights include the modules and a battery for energy storage, with an autonomy of at least two consecutive nights when fully charged. - 2.
 Solar Water Pumps: ensures universal and equitable access to safe and affordable drinking water by replacing non-renewable power sources.
 Solar Water pumps' main goal is to provide affordable green energy to replace diesel generators currently being used for water pumping.
 The solar pump setup is based on Solar Pump + Solar Energy.
-The Solar System serves as the main source of energy to meet the energy requirements of the pumps. - 4.
+The Solar System serves as the main source of energy to meet the energy requirements of the pumps. - 3.
 Solar Home Kits: allows execution of business continuity plans of all UNCTs.
 This solution has been crucial during the COVID-19 pandemic, which demonstrated the importance of offering a solution to work from home without power supply interruptions.
 This product is a small solar power system with a battery that will be made available to power primary office equipment for working-from-home for staff in distinct locations who struggle to keep a good workflow due to continuous power supply interruptions.